ikespand/awesome-machine-learning-fluid-mechanics/README.md

 9. [Repository from KTH-FLOW for ML in Fluid Dynamics](https://github.com/KTH-FlowAI) has several implementations from various published papers.

 ## Companies focusing on ML
 1. [Neural Concepts](https://neuralconcept.com/) is harnessing deep learning for the accelerated simulation and design.
-[They have raised $27 million Series B](https://www.neuralconcept.com/post/neural-concept-raises-27-million-series-b-to-further-accelerate-global-growth#:~:text=Neural%20Concept%20Raises%20%2427%20million%20Series%20B%20to%20further%20accelerate%20global%20growth,-Press%20Releases&text=%E2%80%8D%5BLausanne%2C%20Switzerland%2C%20June,a%20Series%20B%20funding%20round.)
+[They have raised $27 million in Series B round](https://www.neuralconcept.com/post/neural-concept-raises-27-million-series-b-to-further-accelerate-global-growth#:~:text=Neural%20Concept%20Raises%20%2427%20million%20Series%20B%20to%20further%20accelerate%20global%20growth,-Press%20Releases&text=%E2%80%8D%5BLausanne%2C%20Switzerland%2C%20June,a%20Series%20B%20funding%20round.).

 2. [Emmi AI](https://www.emmi.ai) promissed deliver AI-Powered physics architecture and models unlock Real-time interaction, slashing simulation times from days to seconds.
 [They have raise €15M in seed round](https://techfundingnews.com/physics-meets-ai-emmi-ai-snaps-e15m-in-largest-austrian-seed-round-to-supercharge-engineering-simulations/).

 3. [P-1 AI](http://p-1.ai) promissed to deliver engineering AGI and [managed to raise $23 million seed financing](https://www.businesswire.com/news/home/20250425073932/en/P-1-AI-Comes-Out-of-Stealth-Aims-to-Build-Engineering-AGI-for-Physical-Systems).

-4. [DeepSim](https://www.deepsim.io/technology) is a startup backed by [YCombinator](https://www.ycombinator.com).
+4. [DeepSim](https://www.deepsim.io/technology) is a startup backed by [YCombinator](https://www.ycombinator.com/companies/deepsim-inc).
 As per Crunchbase, DeepSim raised $500K on 2024-09-25 in Pre Seed Round.

+5. [Navier AI](https://navier.ai/product) is building 1000x faster simulations using physics-ML solvers.
+Navier AI's fast CFD platform will enable engineers to quickly explore design spaces and perform analysis-in-the-loop design optimization.
+They are also backed by [YCombinator](https://www.ycombinator.com/companies/navier-ai).

-5. [byteLAKE](https://bytelake.com/product/) offers a CFD Suite, which is a collection of AI models to [significantly accelerate the execution of CFD simulations](https://becominghuman.ai/ai-accelerated-cfd-computational-fluid-dynamics-how-does-bytelakes-cfd-suite-work-fea42fd0761e).
+6. [byteLAKE](https://bytelake.com/product/) offers a CFD Suite, which is a collection of AI models to [significantly accelerate the execution of CFD simulations](https://becominghuman.ai/ai-accelerated-cfd-computational-fluid-dynamics-how-does-bytelakes-cfd-suite-work-fea42fd0761e).

-6. [NVIDIA](https://developer.nvidia.com/blog/modulus-v21-06-released-for-general-availability/) is leading with many product and libraries.
+7. [NVIDIA](https://developer.nvidia.com/blog/modulus-v21-06-released-for-general-availability/) is leading with many product and libraries.

-7. [NAVASTO](https://www.navasto.de/en/) has few products where they are combining AI with CFD.
+8. [NAVASTO](https://www.navasto.de/en/) has few products where they are combining AI with CFD.

-8. [Phinyx AI](https://www.phinyx.ai/solution) leverages Physics-Informed Machine Learning to extract deeper insights while reducing common challenges in traditional AI, such as AI hallucinations.
+9. [Phinyx AI](https://www.phinyx.ai/solution) leverages Physics-Informed Machine Learning to extract deeper insights while reducing common challenges in traditional AI, such as AI hallucinations.

-9. [Ansys AI](https://www.ansys.com/ai) is cloud-enabled generative AI platform that can uses simulation results to reliably assess the performance of a new design within minutes.
+10. [Ansys AI](https://www.ansys.com/ai) is cloud-enabled generative AI platform that can uses simulation results to reliably assess the performance of a new design within minutes.

-10. [Spaider AI](https://www.spaider.ai) claims to provide workflow to train neural networks to speed-up and improve numerical simulations and to enable real-time performance predictions for CFD, FEM and CEM.
+11. [Spaider AI](https://www.spaider.ai) claims to provide workflow to train neural networks to speed-up and improve numerical simulations and to enable real-time performance predictions for CFD, FEM and CEM.

 ## Opensource CFD codes
 Following opensource CFD codes can be adapted for synthetic data generation.
 Some of them can also be used for RANS/LES closure modeling based upon ML.